Hear “The People Across The Canyon” (1964) read by Douglass Greene at Alfred Hitchcock’s Mystery Magazine.

-This is my favourite story from the excellent collection Troubled Daughters, Twisted Wives.
-This is partly due to how much I relate to the characters; when our daughter was 5 some new neighbours moved in next door.
-They were very unfriendly, but had two sons who were overly friendly.
+This is my favourite story from the excellent collection Troubled Daughters, Twisted Wives, partly due to how much I relate to the characters.
+When our daughter was five some new neighbours moved in next door.
+The adults were super unfriendly, but had two sons who were overly friendly.
 They would invite our daughter next door, but oftentimes she came back subdued, and once, crying.
 I never knew what happened next door, but I did learn more and more about the family, and had to stop my daughter from going over there.
 When you’re the parent of a child between around 4-8, it’s difficult to discern fact from fiction; children so often live in their own worlds.
 “The People Across The Canyon” encapsulates that confusion most beautifully.

 WHAT HAPPENS IN “THE PEOPLE ACROSS THE CANYON”